top of page

 4. As someone who experiences synesthesia, how do you approach translating the phenomenon (many people will never experience) in your stories, poems, and illustrations?
 Or do you feel that's even necessary?

-My approach is simple: I recreate my experiences from a place of truth, then revel in adding all the details.
+The approach is simple: I recreate experiences from a place of truth, then revel in adding all the details.
 As a child, I often expressed the way I experienced the world—as most do—without any concept of being different.
 I had no idea that it was called synesthesia.
 I thought everyone tasted songs, heard flowers, smelled emotions, and saw the colors of words.
 Its influence is in everything I do.
 Synesthesia is as vital to the way I express and exist as any other combination of senses.
-Articulating how it feels, in any artform, is second nature for me.
+Articulating how it feels, in any art form, is second nature for me.
 It is a necessary cog in my machine.

 5. You illustrated Moonscape as well as co-writing it.
 Who are your favorite illustrators?

-But, my all-time favorites are the ones I personally know, and whose talents delight me daily: Beth Surdut, Tom Brown, Lucinda Storms, Brian Thies, Zoetica Ebb, and Travis Louie.
+But, my all-time favorites are the ones I personally know, and whose talents delight me daily: Beth Surdut, Tom Brown, Lucinda Storms, Brian Thies, Zoetica Ebb, CarsonDrewIt, and Travis Louie.

-6. If you were a tree, which would you be?
+8. If you were a tree, which would you be?

 Ash.
 It’s a tree that is very close to my heart.
 They are said to symbolize life force, creative expression, and the power of the spoken word.
 Growing up, I used to daydream upon its graceful limbs, and wore samara seeds as earrings.
 I still love to collect the pods, toss them into the air, and watch as they helicopter down.